mdcruz/pact-js-example/README.md

-# Pact-js-example
+# Pact-js Contract Testing Example

-An example test framework using PactJS to validate contract testing between consumer and provider.
+An example test framework using Pact-js to validate contract testing between consumer and provider.
+The application that we are testing is a simple movies API which returns a list of movies.

 ## Running the tests